statespacedev/starid/dec10/docs/notes.md

 20250608

+this is fun - hit some kinda milestone - have multiple 'agents' telnetting in from laptop and 'playing the game'! it's alive!!! the agents are super brainless - just randomly moving around 😄 but they create a 'game loop' and drive the action - the romulan is jumping in and creating some mayhem😄 not even going to begin thinking about adding brains to the agents, aka 'machine learning training em', yet - for this weekend will just add fun things like look for targets, and auto attack if anything's in range🙂 wow, brainstorm - will put a cli on the agent code and have a shell script start a few agents on each side will start creating personalities for some of them already - dialog for them to send over the radio Eric — 00:40 cool
+Noah — 00:41
+a memory came back - back in the day, had just seen blade runner would play as 'batty' and radio stuff like 'fiery the angels fell' etc Eric — 00:42 i worked in a movie theater when Bladerunner came out Noah — 00:42 batty will ride again this weekend!
+Eric — 00:42
+very fun to watch reactions of people leaving after the movie Noah — 00:43 can have some fun star trek personalities too - scotty lives! and bones mccoy;) he's dead, jim:)

 looking at eric's folder listing, here's a fun historical note - compuserve had each command as a separate file - so torpedo, tractor, tell, etc - merlyn worked on and debugged that compuserve code from 2011/2012 onward - makes tons of sense and totally natural, no problemo then the pidp-10 came out around a year ago - my first thought was of course 'hey, let's get that github decwar going, it uses simh so can go on raspi and pidp-10'...!